-Bidders are advised that significant coordination and cooperation will be required between the Contractor, Subcontractors, MnDOT and other associated parties during the execution of this Project.
-In addition to typical project coordination, the Contractor will be required to coordinate his/her activities closely with the work of the precast concrete abutment and pier manufacturer, the precast inverted T-beam manufacturer, MnDOT and other situations that may arise during the course of the Project.
-It is a project requirement, and in the best interest of the Contractor, that the precast elements shall be ready before beginning pile driving for the bridge construction.
+Bidders are advised that significant coordination and cooperation will be required between the Contractor, Subcontractors, Mn/DOT and other associated parties during the execution of this Project.
+In addition to typical project coordination, the Contractor will be required to coordinate his/her activities closely with the work of the precast concrete abutment and pier manufacturer, the precast inverted T-beam manufacturer, Mn/DOT and other situations that may arise during the course of the Project.
+It is a project requirement, and in the best interest of the Contractor, that the precast elements and panels shall be ready before beginning pile driving for the bridge construction.
 The required curing time for these precast members will be critical for this bridge construction.
 A Quality Management Plan shall be submitted for the Engineer's review prior to the start of construction as specified in Division S of the special provisions.
-A CPM schedule for the entire bridge construction as specified in Division S of the special provisions.
+A CPM schedule for the entire bridge construction shall be submitted for Engineer's review prior to the start of bridge construction as specified in Division S of the special provisions.